dynamsoft-docs/license-server-docs/about/terms.md

 ## Validation Field

-A Handshake Code is a string that is set in your code.
-It is important to secure your Handshake Code so that other people who knows your Handshake Code cannot use your license.
-The Validation Fields are designed for this purpose.
+A Handshake Code is a string that is set in your code and it is important to secure it so that cannot e used by any other third parties.
+For that, the Handshake Code comes with a set of Validation Fields designed to offer better security of the Handshake Code.

-A Validation Field is an unalterable characteristic of your application.
+A Validation Field is a static characteristic of your application, meaning that once set, it cannot be changed.
 At present, the following three Validation Fields are supported

 * Website Domain